Working with the National Institute of Standards and Technology

 To help accomplish its mission, NIST seeks out high-quality partnerships, collaborations, and other interactions with U.S. companies, universities, and agencies at the federal, state, and local levels.

-NIST collaborates with partners in a variety of ways designed to meet a broad spectrum of needs.
+NIST collaborates with partners to meet a broad spectrum of needs.
 A key principle of the process is that both NIST and its partner benefit from the relationship.
-NIST provides fair and equitable access to both its technical expertise and its designated user facilities.
+NIST provides fair and equitable access to its technical expertise and its designated user facilities.

-Cooperative Research and Development Agreements (CRADAs).
-A CRADA is a formal partnering agreement that allows federal laboratories to work with U.S. companies, academia, and other organizations on joint research and development projects.
-The CRADA provides flexibility in structuring project contributions and intellectual property rights, and in protecting research results developed during the collaboration.
-NIST regularly organizes research consortia on topics of interest to multiple organizations or industry sectors.
+Cooperative Research and Development Agreements (CRADAs) are formal partnerships between federal laboratories and U.S. companies, academic institutions, and other organizations to work on research and development projects.
+The CRADA provides flexibility in structuring project contributions and intellectual property rights and in protecting research results developed during the collaboration.

-Guest Researcher Arrangements.
-The NIST Guest Researcher Program provides opportunities for technically qualified individuals to work at NIST with Institute staff on projects of mutual interest for periods ranging from a few months to several years.
-In many cases, a key benefit is access to NIST facilities and research tools.
-Research results produced by guest researchers—from universities, companies, or other organizations—while working at NIST are shared with the public.
+The NIST Guest Researcher Program provides opportunities to work at NIST on projects of mutual interest for periods ranging from a few months to several years.
+Research results produced by guest researchers—from universities, companies, or other organizations—while working at NIST are public.
 Guest researchers (or their home institutions) retain rights to inventions conceived while at NIST.

 Accessing NIST Research Results

-NIST works to disseminate its research results as broadly as possible through peer reviewed research literature, technical reports, conference presentations, measurement standards, publicly accessible databases, public domain software, patent disclosures, and other methods.
-The following Web sites provide a wealth of NIST resources:
+NIST works to disseminate its research results as broadly as possible through peer-reviewed research journals, technical reports, conference presentations, measurement standards, public databases and software, patent disclosures, and other methods:

 A number of post-doctoral opportunities are available at NIST, including: